It is common to hear people complain that they cannot trust such and such a person, particularly politicians.

 People say that they cannot trust the Prime Minister and little wonder that people say that they cannot trust Christians when they read about scandals among Roman Catholic officials worldwide and Church of England bishops.

 Exposed: The Church’s Darkest Secret was broadcast by BBC2 on 13 Jan 2020.
 It exposed not simply the cover-up of Church of England bishop Peter Ball’s sexual abuse but that on the very day the police began to investigate, the Establishment stepped in at great speed.
-The programme said:

-David Greenwood, the solicitor for the abuse survivors: “It is extraordinary that on the very first day of police involvement, the Archbishop of Canterbury George Carey, the head of the Anglican Church, rings the head of the Met[ropolitan] Police who in turn rings the head of Gloucestershire Police to find out something about the investigation.
+David Greenwood, the solicitor for the abuse survivors, said: “It is extraordinary that on the very first day of police involvement, the Archbishop of Canterbury George Carey, the head of the Anglican Church, rings the head of the Met[ropolitan] Police who in turn rings the head of Gloucestershire Police to find out something about the investigation.
 This can only be the Establishment working out, firstly, what’s happening, what could happen and working out ways to stifle it.”BBC 2: Exposed: The Church’s Darkest Secret

 The Independent Inquiry into Child Sexual Abuse (IICSA) investigated the extent to which institutions in England and Wales “failed and were continuing to fail to protect children from sexual abuse”.
 Its evidence exposed the inadequacies of Anglican authories, the involvement of the Archbishop of Canterbury, Prince Charles the Prince of Wales, as well as others.
 In a separate investigation the Rotherham police chief admitted that the police ignored the abuse of children.
 The MP for Rotherham suggests that the police are still covering up the identification of a police officer.
 The public are asking, Who can we trust?